coatyio/coaty-website/collections/_pages/nutshell.md

-Coaty's standardized communication protocol is build on top of exchangeable open-standard publish-subscribe (pub/sub) messaging protocols such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/), but it does not expose the messaging primitives.
+Coaty's standardized communication protocol is build on top of exchangeable open-standard publish-subscribe (pub/sub) messaging protocols such as [MQTT](http://mqtt.org/) or [WAMP](https://wamp-proto.org/), but it does not expose the messaging primitives whcih are just an implementation detail.
 By choosing WebSocket-aware pub/sub messaging systems, Coaty agents can also run in mobile and web browsers.

 With the help of Reactive Programming, all Coaty event patterns are programmed in a simple, uniform way.
 You can find some examples in the section on